WafulaLukorito/Image-Filtering-Microservice-API-Endpoint-using-AWS-Elastic-Beanstalk/README.md

-# Image Filtering Microservice API Endpoint using AWS Elastic Beanstalk
+# Image Filtering Microservice API Endpoint using AWS Elastic Beanstalk - A Cloud DevOps Project

 Image filtering microservice that deploys with `Elastic Beanstalk`  on `AWS` to deploy a restful API endpoint that takes an image url as a query parameter and returns the filtered image.